deeploy-ml/deeploy/README.md

 __Deeploy S3 Values:__

+For S3 you have two options:
+1. **Use a remote Storage repository (recommended)**.
+Deeploy currently supports AWS S3 & Google Cloud Storage
+2. **Don't configure remote Storage (not recommended)**.
+Deeploy spawns an on-cluster S3 service.
+    This is not recommended, as it does not make Deeploy stateless on the cluster.
+    If you do want to use it, set `minio.enabled` to true.

 | Parameter | Description | Default |
 | --- | --- | --- |
 | `remoteBlobStorage.enabled` | whether to use off-cluster S3 storage.
 If enabled, set `minio.enabled` to `false` | `true` |